sanketpatil216/Network-Automation-using-python/README.md

 Remove the IP address from the router.
-Remove the address from BGP networks
+Remove the address from BGP networks.
-Change the Firewall NAT rules to the original IP Terminate the connections with the replaced IP
+Change the Firewall NAT rules to the original IP.
+Terminate the connections with the replaced IP.